acornapps/cube-manual-en/commands/upgrade-command.md

 The upgrade command upgrades a Kubernetes installation. **Upgrading directly from version 1.8.x to version 1.10.x is not supported**.
 You must first upgrade to 1.9.x and then to 1.10.x.

-Downgrades are currently not supported
+_Downgrades are currently not supported_

 ---

 ### Prerequisite

-Kubernetes already installed. `create` command or `create k8s` command
+Kubernetes already installed.
+Execute `create` command or `create k8s` command

 ### Usage